QaiserAli/mage2/README.md

 The module covers how to use proxy classes which extends other classes to become lazy-loaded versions of them.

 ### 13. Magento2Plugin
 The module covers how to use plugin/interceptor to extend or modify behavior by applying code before, after or around that observed method.

+### 14. M2JsInit
+In this module we are going to cover how to execute javascript code wihtout embedding it directly in template with script tag